kirannavale/Portfolio-Projects/Python Diwali Sales Analysis/README.md

 ## Conclusion :

-Married women age group 26-35 yrs from UP,  Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category
+Married women age group 26-35 yrs from UP,  Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category.

 ## Tools, Software and Libraries :